 References: Don Draper

-Downside of Targeted Resume Format
+The downside of the Targeted Resume Format Types of Resumes

 By far, this resume format is the most time-consuming and what it should look like it heavily dependent on the industry you’re in and the company you’re applying to.